Boud/intuit-blackjack/README.md

 **Rules**

 Simple Blackjack with no bets.
+(2 Players vs Dealer)

 You can play with human or AI opponents against the Dealer/ bank.